 We are doing a lot of new and exciting stuff, but I had originally decided to "punt" on the video conferencing technology and use the "Hangouts" feature from Google+.

 Skype is less onerous, and we may use that this week, as all of the actors appear to have it.
-But it's still not a free software platform on either server or client end.
+However, Skype does not have screen sharing to collaborate with others without premium, which makes it difficult to review parts.Also, it's still not a free software platform on either server or client end.
 It might be possible to use it with a free software client, though I have never attempted to.
 Alternatively, it may be possible to use Skype clients with a free-software server.